 Miguel Vasco

-I earned my Ph.D. from Instituto Superior Tecnico, where my work on multimodal reinforcement learning was honored with the Best PhD Thesis in AI in Portugal (2024).
-I also interned at Sony AI, where I developed superhuman multimodal RL agents.
+I completed my Ph.D. at Instituto Superior Tecnico (Lisbon, Portugal), where my work on multimodal reinforcement learning was awarded the Best PhD Thesis in AI in Portugal.
+Previously, I was an RSS Pioneer and a research intern at Sony AI.

-Feel free to explore my work here or connect with me to discuss potential collaborations — I am currently on the job market for industry positions.
+Feel free to explore my work or reach out to discuss potential collaborations!

 news

-Aug 10, 2024 Our paper “A Super-human Vision-based Reinforcement Learning Agent for Autonomous Racing in Gran Turismo” won an Outstanding Paper Award at RLC 2024!
+Aug 10, 2024 Our paper on super-human autonomous racing won an Outstanding Paper Award at RLC 2024 (link)!

 selected publications